-Provide Switch in fire alarm panel for smoke removal -General Alarm release -Override duct detectors of for AHUs and ERUs -Open outside air 100% on al AHUs and ERUs -Open Exhaustrum dampers on ERUs to 100% -On AHU dose return dampers -Fan speeds set for each building after testing.
-Speeds should pressurize building to push smole out. -Strates should online to operate during this mode
+Itch in fire alarm panel for smoke removal arm release uci detectors off for AHUs and ERUs did air 100% on all AHUs and ERUs userhaim admost on ERUs to 10% south the state of the testing.
+Speeds is set for each building after testing.
+Speeds south or userhaim to push endek out.